wandb/docs/docs/guides/hosting/operator.md

 ```

 ## Accessing the W&B Management Console
-The W&B Kubernetes Operator Management comes with a management console.
+The W&B Kubernetes Operator comes with a management console.
 It is located at ${HOST_URI}/console, e.g. https://wandb.company-name.com/console.

 There are two ways to login to it:

-**Option 1**
+**Option 1 (Recommended)**

 **Step 1: Open the W&B application in the browser and login**